-This squat places far more emphasis on the front of the body over the back due to the fact the weight is centered across your front.
+This squat places far more emphasis on the front of the body than the back because the weight is centered across your front.

-Front squats do tend to place slightly less strain on the lower back muscles when done properly, so those who are suffering from lower back pain may find they are drawn to front squats for this reason.
-(1)
+Front squats do tend to place slightly less strain on the lower back muscles when done properly, so those who are suffering from lower back pain from squats may find they are drawn to front squats for this reason [1

 Points To Remember